-- we will contact the DVLA to obtain the Registered Keeper details to issue a Penalty Charge Notice/Notice to Owner
+- we will contact the DVLA to obtain the registered keeper details to issue a Penalty Charge Notice or Notice to Owner

-- if the vehicle is hired/leased then we request a copy of the hire/lease agreement from the Registered Keeper of the vehicle to enable the transfer of liability
+- if the vehicle is hired or leased then we request a copy of the hire/lease agreement from the registered keeper of the vehicle to enable the transfer of liability

 Legal basis for processing

-The Keeper/Hirer details are obtained to enable the Council to enforce the Penalty Charge Notice/Notice to Owner under the Statutory Process in place.
+The keeper or hirer details are obtained to enable the Council to enforce the Penalty Charge Notice or Notice to Owner under the statutory process in place.

 For information about the statutory process please visit www.patrol-uk.info